henriquechav/fullstackopen/part0/NewNoteSPADiagram.md

 # Exercise 0.6: New note in Single page app diagram

 The sequence diagram below shows what happens when the user creates a new note in https://studies.cs.helsinki.fi/exampleapp/spa.
-The first four requisitions

 ```mermaid
 sequenceDiagram